Nick J. February 23, 2020

 forZe leaves California empty-handed despite analysts at DreamHack Open Anaheim pushing the team as one of the favorites to win.
 While this doesn’t necessarily spell doom for the Russian squad, it’s certainly a bad look with the ESL One Rio Major’s CIS Minor qualifiers looming just over the horizon.

 Endpoint will face off against North later this evening, but no matter what happens they’ve single-handedly brought UK CSGO teams up a notch in the eyes of fans.
-If Endpoint plays like they did today, there is room for an underdog bet on the UK team.
+If Endpoint plays like they did today, there is room for an .